d1618033/python-redfish-utility/docs/slate/source/includes/_globalcommands.md

 Optionally include this flag to encrypt a file using the key provided.

+Note: It is custom encryption where length of the key can 16,24 and 32.

 <p class="fake_header">Login Parameters</p>

 The following parameters can be included to login to a server in the same line as the command is run.